Ralph Griffin: Inspiration

 The roots that Griffin ultimately chose to paint were ones that he believed contained a "deep feeling."
 To him, these roots were older than the United States and dated back to the days of Noah's flood.
 Their primordial spirituality was revealed to him through the Savannah River's clear water, which he also believed held atavistic qualities.
 "There's a miracle in that water, running across them logs since the flood of Noah.
 Them logs-- they been there since Noah's time, when the flood got out all the water.
 This is the water from that time."

-Unlike his peer, Bessie Harvey, Griffins sculptures were more confounding and intimidating than whimsical.
+Unlike his peer, Bessie Harvey, Griffin's sculptures were more confounding and intimidating than whimsical.
 The gnarled branches make his figures seem contorted and blur the lines between human, animal, and celestial creature.
 Some of his works depict indistinguishable monstrous or supernatural forms.
 Others, such as Wizard and Little Wizard, black figures shrouded in what appear to be Klansmen's robes, are a perplexing commentary on semantics and southern race relations.
 Still others clearly depict the world surrounding Griffin as others also see it, like John Getting Graduated and Woodpecker.